Episode 49

 Inside this episode:

-Her Era: The Self-Love Reset is coming, a free 5-day challenge to help you stop shrinking, release guilt, and start choosing yourself with intention.
-Take the challenge here.
+Her Era: The Self-Love Reset is coming February 23-27, a free 5-day challenge to help you stop shrinking, release guilt, and start choosing yourself with intention.
+Learn more here.

 If this episode spoke to you and you want to connect with me directly, you can reach out to me on Instagram @coachingwithyaya.